MoltenMuffins/Pylodica/README.md

         * `taskkill.exe /IM pulseaudio.exe /F;` after `pkill '(gpg|ssh)-agent';`

 6. Run your linux instance and install PulseAudio if you haven't already.
-    On ubuntu, this is achieved by `sudo apt-get pulseaudio`
+    On ubuntu, this is achieved by running
+    ```bash
+    sudo apt-get update && apt-get install pulseaudio
+    ```

 7. Get your WSL's ip with this command for ubuntu `ifconfig eth0 | grep 'inet '`
 this should print several ip addresses like so: